 Quintillion’s fiber optic network runs through the land, the sea, and is now connected to outer space.
 Our story begins in Alaska, where we became the first and only telecommunications operator to build a subsea and terrestrial fiber optic cable network in the US Arctic.
 This network spans 1,700 miles, with 1,200 miles of subsea fiber cables and 500 miles of terrestrial fiber originating in Nome and transiting along the west coast and North Slope to Oliktok Point, then south to Prudhoe Bay and Fairbanks, and then terminates in Seattle.

 The last piece of the puzzle is our “Up” strategy, which includes the Quintillion High Latitude Data Acquisition (HiLDA) ground station.
 This station was built in Utqiaġvik at 72 degrees latitude.
 It was designed to service polar-orbiting satellite companies that need to downlink data to a ground station.
-From this ground station runs Quintillion’s fiber optic cables, which connect to the major Internet exchanges including the Equinix Exchange in Seattle.
+It is from here that Quintillion’s fiber optic cables run and connect to the major Internet exchanges, including the Equinix Exchange in Seattle.